 Once the home of tanners, fishermen, and millers (in other words, not the most pleasantly fragrant corner of town), today La Petite France is the most picturesque part of Strasbourg, all canals, half-timbered houses, and beautiful footbridges.

 Be sure to spend plenty of time savoring (and photographing) this corner of the city when visiting Strasbourg!

 Head out to the Alsace Wine Route.

 Stretching 170km from just outside of Strasbourg all the way south past Colmar, the Alsace Wine Route is one of the major draws to the region and one of the best day trips from Strasbourg.

-Whether you want to book a biking tour, go on an independent road trip in a rental car (don’t forget your designated driver for that!), or book a tour of several villages and/or wineries, there’s a way to experience the Alsace Wine Route that’s right for you–and no matter which option you choose, it’s worth getting out of town during your trip to Strasbourg to see what it’s all about.
+Whether you want to book a biking tour, go on an independent road trip in a rental car (don’t forget your designated driver for that!), or book a tour of several villages and/or wineries, there’s a way to experience the Alsace Wine Route that’s right for you.

 Snap photos at Maison Kammerzell.